freedomofpress/securedrop-docs/docs/admin/reference/ssh_access.rst

 using either the ``ssh app`` or ``ssh mon`` commands (respectively) from an *Admin Workstation*.

+For quick access, use the "SSH into the App Server" and "SSH into the Monitor Server" options in the *SecureDrop Menu*.

 In this section we cover basic commands you may find useful when you SSH into the *Application Server* and *Monitor Server*.